 Make a note of the most important projects you’ve worked on throughout your professional career and prepare yourself to answer questions around them.

 Recruiters are always keen to learn about your experience and the projects you were a part of — for example, how you went about planning the project, how you handled hiccups that came along the way, and so on.
+Hence, this is an important part of your Amazon interview preparation.

 9. Online Profile

-Focus on boosting your brand by optimizing your LinkedIn profile and your CV.
+Focus on boosting your brand by optimizing your LinkedIn profile and your resume.
 LinkedIn’s search algorithms are sensitive to the right keywords in profiles and help recruiters shortlist candidate profiles for positions across the board.
 By including the right keywords, you can land interviews at FAANG and tier-1 companies without much effort.

 10. Stay Motivated Throughout Your Journey

-Amazon Onsite Interview Questions
+Sample Amazon On-site Interview Questions

 - Write a code to find if the sum of two whole integers is equal to a given value.